tilonuz99/NovaGram/README.md

 ## Being implemented in this branch

-- Long Polling (async)
+- Long Polling (multi-processing)
 - Error handler
+- Auto recognition of mode to use: WebHook/getUpdates/none

 ## TODO

-- Error handler based on type hinting for setting more handlers with only a Closure
+- Error handler based on type hinting for setting more handlers with only a Closure as parameter
-- Auto recognition of mode to use: WebHook/getUpdates

 ### Installation via [Composer](https://getcomposer.org)